aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/megre.md

     The data contains an image volume for each patient, for each echo time.
 The center of mass from the three inserted prostate gold fiducial markers was manually defined.
-The ground truth label for this datasets consists of spherical objects with a radius of 1-12 mm, inserted in the center of mass defined locations.
+The ground truth label for this dataset consist of spherical objects with a radius of 1-12 mm, inserted in the center of mass defined locations.
+Method in the paper uses 9 mm radius.
   license:
     - name: "Restricted access"
       id: "https://datasets.aida.medtech4health.se/10.23698/aida/megre#license"